 Wind energy production is rapidly increasing to help satisfy growing global energy demands.
-In a push to reduce wind energy production costs, turbines are becoming larger and are often deployed offshore where wind speeds are higher.
-In this environment, high reliability and low maintenance is critical.
-However, in this environment, the difference in wind speed at the top and bottom of the rotor span (wind shear) is greater.
-This leads to rotor imbalance which reduces the fatigue life of the main bearings and other drivetrain components.
-Individual pitch control (IPC) of the blades solves this issue by minimising fatigue loads, so extending life and reducing maintenance costs.
+In a push to increase wind energy production efficiency and reduce costs, turbines are becoming larger with rotor diameters ever increasing.
+High reliability and low maintenance is critical for these large turbines, however, the difference in wind speed at the top and bottom of such large rotors (wind shear) is greater.
+This leads to rotor imbalances which lower conversion efficiency and reduce the fatigue life of the drivetrain components.
+Individual pitch control (IPC) of the blades solves this issue by minimising rotor imbalance, so increasing efficiency, extending life and reducing maintenance costs.

 IPC algorithms require real-time loads data for each blade to be available at high speed.
 Measuring these loads with electronic sensors is impossible due to the frequency of lightning strikes to the blades.
 Blade load monitoring systems using optical fiber Bragg grating sensors have broad industry acceptance due to the technology’s insensitivity to lighting strike.